 The Company is also subject to ongoing and future tax audits in the U.S. in the ordinary course of business.
 Tax authorities routinely pursue adjustments to the Company's tax returns and disallowances of claimed tax deductions.
 When appropriate, the Company defends these adjustments and disallowances and asserts its own claims.
 A successful tax related claim against the Company or any of its subsidiaries could have a material adverse effect upon its business, financial condition and results of operations.
-Any claims, regardless of their merit or eventual outcome, could have a material adverse effect on the Company's reputation and business.

-Other than those individual contingent liabilities mentioned above, the current estimated amount of the Company's other known individual contingent liabilities are immaterial.
+Other than those individual contingent liabilities mentioned above the current estimated amount of the Company's other known individual contingent liabilities is immaterial.

-(17) Gain related to divestitures
+(18) Gain Related to Divestitures

 The Company accounts for divestitures in accordance with ASC 810 - Consolidations.
 We deconsolidate the subsidiary as of the date the Company ceases to have a controlling financial interest in the subsidiary.
 The Company derecognizes the assets, liabilities, and equity components related to that subsidiary on the date of divestiture.
-The Company also derecognizes the equity components including any noncontrolling interest as well as amounts previously recognized in accumulated other comprehensive income.
+The Company also recognizes the equity components including any noncontrolling interest as well as amounts previously recognized in accumulated other comprehensive income.

 On April 20, 2018, the Company signed a definitive agreement to divest its controlling interest in Sound Inpatient Physicians, Inc. (Sound) to an investment consortium led by Summit Partners, L.P.
 Upon receipt of the required regulatory approvals under the Hart-Scott-Rodino Antitrust Improvements Acts of 1976, as amended, and the satisfaction of customary closing conditions, the divestiture was consummated on June 28, 2018.
 The total transaction proceeds were \$1,770,516, net of related tax payments.
-The pre-tax gain related to the divestitures for Care Coordination activities was \$910,371, which is included in the consolidated statements of income within gain related to divestitures.
-The Company's history with Sound, prior to divestment, includes the following milestones:
+The pre-tax gain related to the divestitures for Care Coordination activities was \$910,371, which is included in the consolidated statements of income within gain related to divestitures of Care Coordination.